-Social Work Scotland is the professional body for social work leaders in Scotland, working closely with our partners across the UK to shape policy and practice, and improve the quality and experience of social services.
-We welcome this opportunity to comment on proposed development of the National Transfer Scheme for unaccompanied asylum-seeking children.
+Social Work Scotland is the professional body for social work leaders in Scotland, working closely with our partners across the UK to shape policy and practice and improve the quality and experience of social services.
+We welcome this opportunity to comment on the proposed development of the National Transfer Scheme for unaccompanied asylum-seeking children.

 Key points from our response which we wish to emphasise: